 And lastly, our favourite reason is to get free plants!
 Propagating is a great way to multiply the amount of greenery in your home without actually having to spend any more money on plants.
 Cuttings also make great gifts for friends and family if you already have too many houseplants so the reasons you might want to propagate one are almost endless…

 What tools you will need?

 Fresh soil and water

 What methods can I use to propagate my Dragon Tree?

-The reason we always recommend Dragon Tree propagation to plant beginners is because the methods of propagation are super simple.
 There are only two ways you can propagate a Dragon Tree: through top cuttings or stem cuttings.
-It may seem quite daunting to cut the top of your Dragon Tree off but this is the only real way you can propagate your plant.
+It may seem quite daunting to cut the top of your plant off but this is the only real way you can propagate your plant.

 The main difference between the two methods is how many cuttings you produce.
-Tip cuttings will give you only one new Dragon Tree, whereas larger stem cuttings can give you multiple new plants.
-Below you will find a step by step guide to each method of Dragon Tree propagation.
+Tip cuttings will give you only one new plant, whereas larger stem cuttings can give you multiple new plants.
+Below you will find a step by step guide to each method.